Converts an ArcInfo Workstation export interchange file.

 An ArcInfo Workstation interchange file can be used to transport coverages; INFO tables; text files, such as AML macros; and other ArcInfo Workstation files between various machine types.
 An interchange file contains all coverage information and appropriate INFO table information in a fixed-length ASCII format.

-If multiple volumes are provided by Export To Interchange, the ASCII interchange file name for Import From Interchange must be in the format <interchange_file>.e00 through <interchange_file>.enn, where nn is the last volume ID.
-Even if only one volume is produced, this file name must have the .e00 extension.
+If multiple volumes are provided by Export To Interchange, the ASCII interchange file name for Import from Interchange must be in the format <interchange_file>.E00 through <interchange_file>.Enn, where nn is the last volume ID.
+Even if only one volume is produced, this file name must have the .E00 extension.

 In ModelBuilder, you should specify the feature type of the data being imported.
 The AUTO option does not set the properties of the output variable in the model, because the data type is unknown until the process is executed.
-For example, if the .e00 file contains a coverage, set the feature type to COVER so the output variable can be connected to any other process that requires a coverage as input.
+For example, if the .e00 file contains a coverage, set the feature type to COVER so the output variable may be connected to any other process that requires a coverage as input.

 For the COVER option, all INFO data files saved in the interchange file, whose names contain the coverage name prior to the last period in the INFO data file name, are written to the workspace INFO database for the output coverage.

 The STACK option will work in one of two ways.
-If the interchange file was made by the EXPORT command with the STACK option, only the stack directory will be re-created.
+If the interchange file was made by the EXPORT command with the STACK option, then only the stack directory will be re-created.
 None of the grids associated with the stack will be re-created.
-If the interchange file was made by the EXPORT command with the STACKALL option, both the stack directory and the grids associated with that stack are re-created.
+If the interchange file was made by the EXPORT command with the STACKALL option, then both the stack directory and the grids associated with that stack are re-created.
 Only the grids that do not presently exist in the workspace will be re-created.

 Import_arc (feature_type, interchange_file, out_dataset)

 The type of file to be imported.
-AUTO is the default option.
+Auto is the default option.

 The prefix name of the ArcInfo Workstation interchange file to be converted.
-A volume ID of .e00, .e01, and so on, will always be appended to the given interchange file to specify the file or files to be imported.
+A volume ID of .e00, .e01, and so on, will always be appended to the given interchange_file to specify the file or files to be imported.